-Juniors, seniors and graduate students are elligible to audition for Opera Workshop, an in-depth overview of the art, the craft, and the field of opera in today's world.The initial goal of the class is to introduce students to all aspects of this artform that requires acute skills not only in singing, but also in acting, languages, movement, and much more.
-And ultimately, Opera Workshop will offer a variety of training in such areas as audition technique, interpretation, and scene study through performance opportunities, collaborative group projects, and invaluable feedback - the overall objective being to facilitate self-assessment and self-awareness and to prepare the student to enter a field that is at once both challenging and rewarding.
+Juniors, seniors and graduate students are eligible to audition for Opera Workshop, an in-depth overview of the art, the craft, and the field of opera in today's world.
+Culminating in a staged performance in which students perform roles, Opera Workshop projects have included scenes programs, chamber operas and contemporary works.
+The initial goal of the class is to introduce students to all aspects of this art form that requires acute skills not only in singing, but also in acting, languages, movement, and much more.
+Opera Workshop offers a variety of training in such areas as audition technique, interpretation, and scene study through performance opportunities, collaborative group projects, and invaluable feedback - the overall objective being to facilitate self-assessment and self-awareness and to prepare the student to enter a field that is at once both challenging and rewarding.

 Additional related courses include the Seminar in Opera Directing, an introductory course on directing for opera that is cross-registered with the Department of Theatre Arts, and Professional Management Skills for the Opera Singer, a practical course in how to write a résumé, prepare an audition package, research performance and training opportunities, create a website, network, and other necessary skills to prepare for a professional performance career.

 Christopher Zemliauskas, Assistant Professor and Musical Director of Opera